athar91/MCPBy-param-for-multiple-chains/README.md

 MCPBY MCPB.py -i input.in -s 4
 ```

-# 10 Merge files: Copy all optimized molecule files (*.mol2) from MG1-MG4 folders into a single "merge" folder.
+# 10 Merge files: Copy all *.mol2 (RESP charges) from MG1-MG4 folders into a single "merge" folder.
 Copy one of the PYK84_mcpby.frcmod files ( force constant and geometrical parameters).

 # 11 Final parameterisation of all metal units in all chains and metal units: